ravihoro/music_player/README.md

 - Search songs
 - Songs grouped based on albums and artists
 - Control song from bottom bar
-- Provider package for state management
+- Follows MVVM architecture implemented using Stacked package

 ## Technologies Used
 - Flutter